SQConnect/Quantify-Public-documentation/pnl_tracker_usage.md

 - **📊 Comprehensive Metrics**: Win rate, Sharpe ratio, drawdown, profit factor, and more
 - **📝 Centralized Order Logging**: All order activity logged consistently across brokers
 - **🚨 Telegram Alerts**: Optional notifications for trades and errors
+- **💾 Automatic Database Persistence**: Performance metrics are snapshotted and saved to the database automatically.
+- **🔔 Daily Summary Alerts**: Receive a daily PnL summary for all strategies via Telegram.
 - **🎯 Zero Broker Code**: Order logging removed from individual brokers for cleaner architecture

 ## Automatic Integration